 Mutable

 Relationships, like most things in the digital identity world, change over time.
 Different parties enter and exit a relationship.
 Attributes of those parties change over time.
-Attributes of the relationship itself can change as well.
-Thus designs for systems than handle relationships must account for mutability.
+And at the same time the properties of the relationship itself can change as well.
+Thus designs for systems that handle relationships must account for mutability.

 Mutability introduces change and dynamic considerations for actors and attributes.
 Although not every relationship will change in the same way and although not every attribute for every actor will change, designers must at least explore what things can change, how often they will change, and what would be the impact if they did change.
 Furthermore, designers should consider mutability at three levels:

-The relationship as a whole including all of the actors, constraints, and attributes
+The relationship as a whole including all of the actors, constraints, attributes and properties.

-The connections between parties and the associated attributes of those connections
+The connections between parties and the associated attributes and properties of those connections

 The actors and their associated attributes